 Welcome to Barnehurst

-Our guide to Barnehurst offers a brief overview of the area and its attractions, properties, schools, history, council tax and public transport links.
+Our area guide for living in Barnehurst offers a brief overview of the area and its attractions, properties, schools, history, council tax and public transport links.
 Use the menu to the left hand side to explore the other areas we cover..

 We call it Bexley Borough’s hidden gem – an almost exclusively residential neighbourhood that finds favour with movers when they discover they can hop off the train at Barnehurst and hotfoot it to the Bird & Barrel a few doors down – Bexley Brewery’s first micro pub.
 The house prices are refreshingly appealing too.